Reference

 20/20

 The rare project that operates critically at every level.
-Spawning doesn't make AI art—it makes the infrastructure for consent in AI training visible and actionable.
-Have I Been Trained lets artists check if their work was scraped; Source.Plus lets them opt in or out.
-This is circulation criticism as practice, not just commentary.
+Spawning doesn't make AI art — it makes the infrastructure for consent in AI training visible and actionable.
+Have I Been Trained lets artists check if their work was scraped; Source.Plus lets them opt in or out and set their own prices per download.
+This is circulation criticism as practice, not commentary.
+By 2025, Spawning facilitated the removal of 80 million images from Stable Diffusion 3 training data.
+The consent layer is no longer theoretical — it functions as a material intervention in the pipeline of AI image production.
 The work is the tool; the tool reshapes the field.

 02